crueber/restful-api/README.md

        PUT /posts/1  // Updates a post that exists!
     DELETE /posts/1  // Deletes a post that exists!

-It should become fairly obvious why there are so many advantages of this style; Idempotency for one.
-If you are always operating on a specific, unique identifier (1 in the example above), that means that you're only ever going to effect the identifier '1'!
-So if you triple and quadruple click the button to delete post 1, you're still only ever going to delete post '1'!
+It should become fairly obvious why there are so many advantages of this style; Convention over configuration.
+Guessibility.
+Idempotency.
+Best of all, it's becoming the primary standard on the web.
+No assumptions are made (in this framework) about your applications authorization style.
+Though security is taken in to account for each and every resource.
+It is recommended that you follow REST guidelines and make it possible for each individual request to require authorization, rather than relying on sessions.

 One of the few downfalls of REST is the lack of batch APIs.
 Continuing the Blog example, want to delete 80 posts?
 Good luck.
 Make 80 calls to the API.
 This library attempts to solve that problem on a larger scale, too.

     POST /posts?method=delete
-         Body: [1, 2, 3, 4, 5, 10, 42, 68, 99]
+         Body: { delete: [1, 2, 3, 4, 5, 10, 42, 68, 99] }

 The result?
 Returns an array of response objects, just as if you had made all 9 calls individually!
 Need to make an update call for a whole bunch of posts at a time?
 Easy peasy:

     POST /posts?method=update
-         Body: { 1: { title: 'My new title!' }, 2: { author: 'Christopher Rueber' } }
+         Body: { update: { 1: { title: 'My new title!' }, 2: { author: 'Walter White' } } }

-Update in this library means Patch.
-This is due to the authors belief that you generally don't want to completely smash a whole object if you don't include every attribute.
-The least bandwidth possible should be consumed.

-#### Limitations
+#### Limitations and/or Assumptions

-* Express.
-Most apps in Node utilize Express, and this library is no different.
-I have some vague notion of expanding this libraries usefulness beyond Express, but for now, that's where it lives.
+* ExpressJS: Most apps in Node utilize Express, and this library is no different.
+If you have thoughts on how to extend it past express, I'm all ears.
+* HTTP Verbs PUT == PATCH.
+It is my belief that you don't generally want to smash a whole object, and shouldn't need to include every attribute.
+Modern devices need to consume less bandwidth to have more responsivity.
+That's not saying that you couldn't use your update action for both, but this library has chosen not to split them out.
 * That's it!
 You define your security model, you can use whatever databases you're currently using; You just have to follow some basic patterns in order to get started.

 ## Why did I do this?

-I saw an awful lot of people taking a shot at this particular problem with different node modules, but not a single one was easy to use or understand.
-Not only that, but some of them actually got REST wrong!
-I wanted an easier way to..

-1. Simplify writing APIs for Node.
-2. Apply RESTful defaults.
-I shouldn't have to manage when 403's and 405's happen.
-3. Usable security, filters, and finders should all be baked in.
-4. Easily allow for multiple representations of my resources.
+None of the available REST libraries did what I wanted.
+They either were not easy to use, were incomprehensible, or got REST wrong.
+My goals for this project are:

+1. Simple RESTful APIs should be fast to build, and feature rich.
+2. More complicated APIs shouldn't require extra architecting.
+3. RESTful by default.
+HTTP verbs and nouns, but only for what your app knows.
+No managing 403s and 405s.
+4. Filters!
+Finder, secure, and before and after filters.
+5. Represent array/hash data, in any format.
+JSON and XML provided by default.
+6. Defaults are provided, but are overridable.

+Finally, and most importantly: **Single Page Applications (SPAs) need APIs**.
+This is the way the web is being built today, and it is my primary motivation for making this library.
+No display-style API will be provided for 'new', 'edit', or 'list', because the intention of this library is specifically to solve a data problem, not a display one.
+Take a look at Angular, Backbone, or Ember if you're looking for an SPA framework.

+### What problems will this library not solve for me?

+1. User authentication.
+Well outside the purview of this library.
+2. The "V" of MVC.
+Views are another domain that needs solving separately.
+3. Non-conventional API building.
+If you want to build APIs that don't conform to REST, you're in the wrong place!

 ## Getting Started